unixneo/discourse-adplugin/README.md

-# The NOT Official Discourse Ad Plugin
+# The NOT Official Discourse Revive Ad Server Plugin by Neo (WIP)

-This is the NOT official Discourse advertising plugin.
+This is the NOT official Discourse ad plugin.
 It is a WIP by neo@unix.com for development.

-This branch strips out all but "house ads" to use with external ad server (like revive, for example).
+This branch strips out all but "house ads" to use with external ad server (like revive, for example) and refines this for use with a single ad server.

 ### Cloned from original, official plugin (avoiding PR errors during WIP):